mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 This could be applied with current master_host/port or a new one If transaction safety option is on and the current binlog file contains an incomplete transaction it will be truncated to the position where transaction started.
-In such situation a proper message is reported in MySQL connection and with next START SLAVE binlog file truncation will occur and MaxScale will request events from the master using the next binlog file at position 4.
+In such situation a proper message is reported in MySQL connection and with next START SLAVE binlog file truncation will occur and MariaDB MaxScale will request events from the master using the next binlog file at position 4.

 The above scenario might refer to a master crash/failure: the new server that has just been promoted as master doesn't have last transaction events but it should have the new binlog file (the next in sequence).
-Truncating the previous MaxScale binlog is safe as that incomplete transaction is lost.
+Truncating the previous MariaDB MaxScale binlog is safe as that incomplete transaction is lost.
 It should be checked that current master or new one has the new binlog file, in case of any error replication stops and errors are reported via *SHOW SLAVE STATUS* and in error logs.

 	MariaDB> START SLAVE;